 Demand for the industry's products is largely driven by the needs and preferences of consumers, along with variations in the level of disposable income allocated toward their purchases.
-The Company intends to eventually also capitalize on fashion market opportunities by having a lower price point silver jewelry collection.
+The Company intends to launch a high-end his and hers' jewelry line that uses fine blue pave sapphires, as well as an extremely high-end couture brand that uses the finest sapphires available from the Company's Australian miners, cut by expert cutters, and set in fine custom jewelry.